25-MDDN242/letterforms-hayley-c/README.md

 The characters in my alphabet are composed of bezier curves and shapes.
 The solid shape creates the dominant downstroke, and the lined shape forms the secondary part.

-The coordinates of the two anchor points and two control points are all controlled by parameters, totalling eight parameters for each of the bezier shapes.
-Therefore I have used 16 parameters, which is slightly more than the recommended.
+All together, the typeface is formed from 17 parameters.
+The beziers' anchor points and control points are all controlled by parameters, totalling 16 parameters for the letter shapes.
+For the purpoose of the interpolation, I have used a parameter for the alpha value to control the opacty.

 The 17 parameters per letter are:
 * 'opacity': Alpha value